studentpilotportal/Learn-Everything-Aviation/Aviation Weather Services/Preflight Weather Briefings.md

 ---

-Preflight weather briefings provide pilots with vital weather information that he/she is expected to encounter along their route of flight and at the destination.
-Pilots are strongly encourage to obtain a full weather briefing (regardless of the duration of the flight) to ensure that the most up-to-date weather is received and to have an overview of the weather conditions prior to departure.
+Preflight weather briefings provide pilots with vital weather information at the departure airport, along their route of flight, and at the destination airport.
+Pilots are strongly encourage to obtain a full weather briefing (regardless of the duration of the flight) to ensure that the most complete and up-to-date weather is received prior to departure.

 ---